dizzib/rkeys/readme.md

 ## rkeys

-Create mobile apps to send keystrokes to remote Linux:
+Quickly create tablet apps to send keystrokes to remote Linux:

 - [define keypads](./site/app) with a bit of [jade] and [stylus]
 - [define chords and sequences](./site/app/example.yaml) with delays and auto-repeat
-- use [mixins](./site/ui/mixin) and [templates](./site/ui/template) to minimise your code
+- use the built-in [mixins](./site/ui/mixin) and [templates](./site/ui/template) to minimise your code
 - enhance with [LiveScript] and [Font Awesome][fa] icons

 ## install